MarkMarincek/GetHarley/README.md

 ## How To Run

 The project can be run inside the docker by using `docker-compose up --build dev` or locally using standard CRA scripts.
+Tests can be run with `docker-compose up test`.

+Some of the pages/functionality is missing in the up due to me running out of time to complete the task, but I think the provided code base should be enough to demonstrate me skills and experience with the React development.

 ## Available Scripts